michaeldacanay/SlashV2/README.md

 For Windows
 mvnw.cmd quarkus : dev
 ```
-5. For the frontend setup to ensure that Node 20 is  preinstalled,you will have to cd into the frontend.
+5. For the frontend setup to ensure that Node 20 is  preinstalled, you will have to cd into the frontend.
 Once in the frontend folder, use the command npm start